interplaynetary/free-association/README.md

 - do all members get equal shares of proportion-setting-power (at which levels?)
 How is this determined?
 - How are contributors added to nodes?
 How is this determined?
 - Can nodes represent groups of contributors, and the tree represent a federation of groups?
 Could these groups have their own decision making logic for membership within them?
-- how do new nodes get created in an organization's recognition-tree? (are there limits to this?) - can one add point to one's own created-node?
+- how do new nodes get created in an organization's prioritization-tree? (are there limits to this?) - can one add point to one's own created-node?
 Or to a node one is a part of?
 - can one add points towards a node one is a part of?
 - How are capacities collectively declared, and how are their absolute values determined?
 How are their filters on share-distribution determined